hgubler/AppStat-351475/README.md

 # Applied Statistics Course Repository

-This repository contains the projects completed during the Applied Statistics course.
+This repository contains the projects I've completed during the Applied Statistics course.
 Each project focuses on different aspects of statistics.

 ## Project Descriptions